ShaunCurtis/Blazr.TabControl/readme.md

 }
 ```

-Now to the markup.
+The Razor markup.

 Cascade the Register method.

 When the component first renders (on the yield in `OnInitializedAsync`):

-`_firstRender` is true, so the component renders it's child content.
+- `_firstRender` is true, so the component renders it's child content.
 The `BlazrTab` component instances are all rendered and register a `TabData` object.
 I'll cover why we use a `TabData` object rather than just registering the component itself shortly.

 On subsequent renders:

-`_firstRender` is false, so the tabs are rendered and the render fragment that holds the active tab's contents is rendered.
+- `_firstRender` is false, so the tabs are rendered and the render fragment that holds the active tab's contents is rendered.

 ```html
 <CascadingValue Value=this.Register>